Chapter 4. A Little Exploration

 Although it is easy enough to use the rm command to remove unwanted files, it is very easy to mistype and delete files that you actually want to keep.
 Using the clean and related targets allows you to remove junk files safely.

-Note that all of the cleaning targets work in the current directory as well as its descendant's.
+Note that all of the cleaning targets work in the current directory as well as its descendants.

-4.4.1.
+4.5.1.
 Tidy

 The tidy target removes all files that look like garbage.
 This includes Emacs' backup and auto-save files.

-4.4.2.
+4.5.2.
 Clean

 The Clean target does all that the tidy target does as well as removing build and html directories, which will be recreated when dno is next run.

-4.4.3.
+4.5.3.
 Pristine

 Use this before committing changes into your repository, or before building source distribution tarballs.

-4.5.
+4.6.
 The BOARD_INFO file

 The BOARD_INFO file is derived from the files: